Sandjab/ShowBees/README.md

 jupyter nbextension enable --py widgetsnbextension
 ```

-If you use Jupyter Lab rather than Jupyter Notebook, you also need to install the jupyter lab extension either viathe Extension Manager Tab of Jupyter lab, or vi command line:
+If you use Jupyter Lab rather than Jupyter Notebook, you also need to install the Jupyter Jab extension either via the Extension Manager tab in Jupyter Lab, or via command line:

 `jupyter labextension install @jupyter-widgets/jupyterlab-manager`

-wich requires you have nodejs installed.
+which requires you have nodejs installed.
 If not:

 `conda install -c conda-forge nodejs`